Notification

 0:00 / 0:00

-How does a Discount Bond Works?
+How Does Discount Bond or Zero Coupon Bond Works?

 When you purchase a discount bond, you are essentially buying the bond at a discounted price.
 For example, if a bond has a face value of Rs 1,000 and is selling at a discount of 10%, you would pay Rs 900 to purchase the bond.
 At maturity, you would receive the full face value of the bond, which is Rs 1,000.
 The difference between the purchase price and the face value is essentially the bond's interest.